Individual Shepherd’s Pies

 - While the meat is cooking, place the potatoes and a pinch of salt into a pot of cold water, cover, and bring to boil.
 Remove cover and boil for 10-12 minutes, until fork tender.
 Drain and return to the pot, add ½ cup shredded cheddar cheese, Greek yogurt or sour cream, milk, and salt.
 With potato masher or hand mixer, mash to desired consistency.

-- Preheat your oven to 350°F and have six to eight ramekins ready.
+- Preheat your oven to 350°F and have eight 4 oz. ramekins ready.

 - Divide the meat mixture between the ramekins, then top with the mashed potatoes and remaining cheese, and place ramekins on a baking sheet.